-Moulin Rouge, Pigalle, and Sacré Coeur Cathedral perched on a hill, welcome to the 18eme arrondissement.
+Moulin Rouge, Pigalle, and Sacré Coeur Basilica perched on a hill, welcome to the 18eme arrondissement.
 As neighborhoods in Paris go, the 18th has always had a village feel, giving it a charm all its own.

 And that reputation was only enhanced during la Belle Epoque when it became heavily frequented by the artists from Matisse, Picasso, Renoir, Van Gogh, Degas, etc.